kei-kheng/wildfire_inpainting/6_inpainting_GAN/README.md

 # Description
 This code implements a Generative Adversarial Network (GAN) to perform inpainting on [overhead infrared (IR) images of a series of prescribed fires on an area of 10 x 10 m](https://www.fs.usda.gov/rds/archive/catalog/RDS-2022-0076).
 The GAN has two sub-models, the context encoder (generator) and patch discriminator (discriminator).
+The images extracted from each video instance were limited to 100 to make the dataset more compact and diverse.
+This also avoids the model from biasing and overfitting.

 - `main.py` trains and saves the models.
 During each epoch, the results (ground truth, masked images and inpainted images) are saved to 'results'. **Does not employ train test split.** The training conditions are saved in a TXT file in 'models/{args.output_dir}', epoch number and losses are logged in a CSV file, plotted and saved in 'results'.
 - `inference.py` loads a trained generator and performs inferencing, ideally on dataset it has never seen during its training phase.